CodeYourFuture/curriculum/content/js1/sprints/4/prep/index.md

 1st, 11**th**, 21st, 31st, 41st,...

-All the numbers ending in 1 will continue to end in "st", with the exception of 11.
+All the numbers ending in 1 will continue to end in ` "st"``, with the exception of 11.
-11 is slightly different and ends with a "th".
+11 is slightly different and ends with a  `"th"`.

 We can now create a test case to check that `getOrdinalNumber` works for _any_ number ending in 1.